ARMmbed/mbed-app-docs/docs/protocol.md

 # Protocol Description

-This section details the protocol specifics for various types of transport that Envoy supports.
+This section details the protocol specifics for various types of transport that the mbed Provisioning App supports.
 In general, the protocol should not be tied to a single transport, e.g. HTTP or BLE GAT.
 Instead, the concepts detailed above are mapped to the supported transports to give an efficient yet interoperable system.

+**Note: the only supported transport at the moment is CBOR encoding over Bluetooth Low Energy using the block transfer service**

 ## Bluetooth Low Energy